ionic-team/vscode-ionic/README.md

 - Web projects - ionic serve button - hide it

 ## Overview
-This video shows opening a Cordova project in Visual Studio Code and using the Ionic extension to convert it to Capacitor: https://user-images.githubusercontent.com/84595830/142964859-ece2abfc-6954-4447-b3fd-0f6b781c5bae.mp4
+This video shows opening a Cordova project in Visual Studio Code and using the Ionic extension to:
+1. Convert it to Capacitor
+2. Update and remove plugins and dependencies

+https://user-images.githubusercontent.com/84595830/142964859-ece2abfc-6954-4447-b3fd-0f6b781c5bae.mp4